motunrayomitide/Capstone-Customer-Data/README.md

 ---
 ## SQL QUERY
 In the sql query file below, queries were used to extract some information and the following results were found
-1. Total number of custonmers from ech regions
+1. Total number of customers from each regions
    * East 5
    * North 5
    * South 5